What is there to do at Scotts Bluff?

 How do you get to the William Henry Jackson collection?

 Scotts Bluff National Monument has the largest collection of William Henry Jackson photographs, paintings, and drawings in the world.
-You can view the collection online by clicking here.

 What are some other nearby parks?